Why & How to Reply to App Store Reviews

-Reviews & ratings play a major role in conversion and can have a strong impact on your app’s daily installs.
+Reviews & ratings play a major role in app conversion, and can have a strong impact on your app’s daily installs.
 According to a study conducted by Apptentive, 79% of consumers check ratings and reviews before downloading an app.
 So, what can you do to take control of your reviews?
 And how can you do this on AppTweak?

 This blog will cover the importance of replying to reviews and highlight tips and tricks to help you improve your average score.
 We will also help you reply to different types of app reviews, drawing on real examples from leading apps.
-Luckily, you can also now directly reply to your app reviews on AppTweak: You no longer need to go back to your console and check every single review to make sure you replied to them all!

 On the App Store, reviews and ratings appear both in the search results underneath the subtitle and on the app page in the information panel and underneath the long description.